With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 Manchester City

-Coming into the season off the back of four consecutive Premier League titles, Manchester City's campaign started brightly, but an ACL injury to Ballon d'Or winner Rodri derailed their season and has left them fighting to even finish in the top four.
+Coming into the season off the back of four consecutive Premier League titles, Manchester City's campaign started brightly, but an ACL injury to Ballon d'Or winner Rodri derailed their season and left them fighting to even finish in the top four.

 Pep Guardiola's side's league form has been poor, particularly away from home, and their shock defeat in the FA Cup final was another bitter blow.
 Anything less than a title would be a disappointing season for City, but nobody could've seen them falling away so badly.